Exodus 12:1-4, 11-14 Psalm 116:1, 10-17

 I am Peter.
 I used to be called Simon bar Zebedee, but now I’m Peter, my friends call me “Rocky” it’s a pun in Greek, but I speak Aramaic like most Jews.
 I have just come from a remarkable evening and an unforgettable meal.
 You know I am a follower of Jesus, more than that though I think He and I have a special connexion.
 This is the week of the Passover, it’s a very important time for us Jews.
 We were part of a people called the Israelites.
-We got our name from Jacob Israel, son of Isaac, son of Abraham, so we have a good lineage.
+We got our name from Judah, son of Jacob Israel, son of Isaac, son of Abraham, so we have a good lineage.
 Jacob Israel went to Egypt from the Promised Land about two thousand years ago.
 Things were good to start with when Joseph ruled Egypt but then the Egyptians got jealous of the Israelites because they prospered.
 Everything the Jews touched seemed to turn to gold, a king Midas kind of a thing.
 Out of jealousy the Egyptians took away our rights, our possessions and enslaved us.
 After a long time of putting up with this our God freed us with mighty miracles through our great prophet Moses.
 And we returned to Israel.
 There have been a lot of upsets since, and now we are under Roman rule.
 The twelve tribes of Israel have been reduced to just us Jews and the Benjamites, but we have survived to carry on the knowledge of our God and we do.

 Every year we celebrate our liberation from Egypt by having a special meal.
 God calls it the Passover and he has said we have to keep up the tradition every year.
 We do.
 I have just come from ours and what a meal it was.
 It must have cost a pretty penny.
 The inn keeper knew what he was doing though and served up the meal in good order and well cooked.
 I love roast lamb.
 Instead of relaxing and being really comfortable, our tradition dictates when we eat this meal we wear travelling clothes, bags packed, even carrying a staff for the traditional journey that follows.
 That’s where we are going now.
 Jesus says we need to take a walk so we are going to the Mount of Olives and this beautiful garden called Gethsemane.
 The trees are in blossom and it smells good, it’s nice and cool this evening and to be honest I drank quite a bit of wine at supper.
 I’d like to lie down and have some shut-eye under the stars breathing the good night air.
 I will.
 I just wish Jesus wouldn’t walk so fast.
 He’s like a man on a mission.
 He needs to relax a bit too.
 After all it’s been quite a week all told.